Chrico/Chrico/README.md

 💪 I love sports and being outside with my Gravel Bike. 🚲

-🏁 I love SimRacing (Assetto Corsa Competizione) and Kart racing.
+🏁 I love Sim Racing and Kart racing.

-⚽ I'm a football/soccer coach for children.
+🏎️ I'm a proud dad of a young girl who is a big racing talent. 😍

 🍣 Sushi and Anime.